-Property owners who have not yet submitted debris removal paperwork can still download a Debris Removal Application form at Socoemergency.org/Recover and contact Environmental Health for assistance at 707-565-6700 or ehdebrisremoval@sonoma-county.org <a
+Property owners who have not yet submitted debris removal paperwork can still download a Debris Removal Application form at SoCoEmergency.org/Recover and contact Environmental Health for assistance at 707-565-6700 or ehdebrisremoval@sonoma-county.org.
+Additional information about Debris Removal Requirements and a Debris Removal Completion Certification information is also posted on this site.

 Sonoma County Environmental Health and CalRecycle held a Debris Removal Training for contractors, waste haulers, and property owners on Wednesday, November 20, 2019 to provide information about the debris removal process.
-A recording of this training is posted at <SoCoEmergency.org/Recover>.
+A recording of this training is posted at SoCoEmergency.org/Recover.